LoN Bombardment Crusader BiS Gear, Gems, and Paragon Points

 Stone Gauntlets are one of the most effective protective pieces in the game, bumping your armor by 50% at a significant (and stacking) mobility penalty — one which you will completely negate with the unique property of Ice Climbers, which make you immune to immobilization effects.

 A spec that has to be on the run by necessity is the perfect home for Hexing Pants of Mr. Yan; if nothing else, the 25% additive damage increase while walking and the corresponding decrease when standing still is a good reminder to stay on the move.

 Truly deprived of a recommended legendary for the slot, the shoulders can be taken by your best rolled ancient item.
-Minor benefits can be found from options such as Death Watch Mantle and Pauldrons of the Skeleton King, but they cannot be considered a necessity by any means.
+You can squeeze out a minor benefit from Pauldrons of the Skeleton King — a low-chance extra cheat death proc — but the item cannot be considered mandatory by any means.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 The gem procs itself with its level 25 property when in melee range, where you naturally draw enemies via Vacuum.

 Completely disregarding its level 25 property, you will take Boyarsky's Chip for one purpose only: boosting your Thorns damage.